CalDymos/CT_moonraker_ys/docs/dev_changelog.md

   metadata from gcode files.
 - Clean up API registration.
-All endpoints are now registered by Klippy host modules outside of static files and `/api/version`, which is used for compatibility with Octoprint's legacy file upload API.
+All endpoints are now registered by Klippy host modules outside of static files and `/api/version`, which is used for compatibility with OctoPrint's file upload API.
 - The server now runs in its own process.
 Communication between the Host and the server is done over a duplex pipe.
 Currently this results in a second log file being generated specifically for the server at